Izodine/filemaker-data-api/README.md

         .setName("vgsales").setLimit(3).setOffset(1)
         .setName("publishers").setLimit(3).setOffset(1);
 ```
-Then pass the FmPortal object to your FmRequest through the `setPortalParams()` httpMethod.
+Then pass the FmPortal object to your FmRequest through the `setPortalParams()` method.
 ```java
     FmRequest request = new FmRequest()
         .getRecords(url, token, "vgsales")